h12w/gspec/DESIGN.md

 * perform an action and verify the result
 * teardown the test context (optional)

-####Shared setup/teardown (BDD style)
-Sometimes setup/teardown is shared between test cases, so there are 4 situations:
+Sometimes setup/teardown is shared among test cases, so there are 4 situations:

 * setup before each test
 * teardown after each test
 * setup run once before all tests
 * teardown run once after all tests

-"go test" does nothing to help the developer with shared setup/teardown code.

-xUnit style test frameworks implement each step above as virtual methods in a base class or interface.
-They do provide a complete solution, including possible support for concurrency.
-However, They have to introduce unavoidable boilerplate code of defining derived test classes, and nested test group is not straight forward to implement with derived classes.

-BDD style frameworks like RSpec use closures to provide an ad hoc and natual way to specify test cases.
-Pros of this method include:

-* A natual short test description rather than a function name
-* Setup/teardown code can be nested to form multiple levels of test groups
-* The tests form a readable and runnable specification

-GSpec will choose BDD style as its basic form of test cases.

-####Shared test (Table driven style)
-Sometimes both setup/teardown and test logic can be shared between test cases, and the differences between test cases can be represented with data only and organized in a table, thus table-driven tests can be applied.
+Sometimes both setup/teardown and test logic can be shared among test cases, and the differences between test cases can be represented with data only and organized in a table, thus table-driven tests can be applied.

-GSpec should also support table driven tests, allowing table driven tests to be embedded in BDD style test group, or vice versa.

-###Nested Test Group
+###Nested test group
-When a testing context is shared between test cases, the context should be setup (teardown) before (after) each test to isolate test cases from each other.
+GSpec uses nested test groups to organize test cases.

 Nested test group is a tree structure.
 Each leaf represents a test case and the path from the root node to the leaf represents the setup sequence of the test